SELF GUIDED TOUR OF NARAMATA

 Fest-of-Ale

 Sample beer from numerous western canada brew pubs and beer manufacturers who gather this weekend in Penticton to showcase their wares.
-The festival is packed with food,
+The festival is packed with food, entertainment and of course many different beers to sample.
+Tickets go on sale March 1st each year.

 Venue: Pentiction Convention Centre